DallanQ/lotr_journeys_in_middle_earth/Manual.md

 ## DAMAGE AND FEAR (page 12)

 Middle-earth is rife with dangerous enemies and other threats that imperil the intrepid heroes.
-As a result of these threats, the heroes may suffer damage (icon of 3 claw scratches of a cat) and fear (icon of a devil-like face with two curved horns).
+As a result of these threats, the heroes may suffer damage (icon of 3 claw scratches) and fear (icon of a devil-like face with two curved horns).
 If a hero suffers too much damage or fear, they are on the verge of being defeated and must perform a last- stand test to determine if they succumb to the threats of Middle-earth or rally and continue their adventure.

 When a hero suffers a damage or fear, they reveal a damage or fear card from the appropriate deck and place it **faceup** in their play area.
 Then, they resolve the card's effect.
 Many of these cards instruct the hero to flip the card facedown or discard it.
 If a hero is instructed to keep the card faceup, it has a persistent effect that continues to apply to that hero.
 If a hero suffers multiple damage or fear at the same time, they reveal each card **one at a time**, resolving the card completely before revealing another card.